BT Group: Operations

 BT Group is a holding company; the majority of its businesses and assets are held by its wholly owned subsidiary British Telecommunications plc.
 BT's businesses are operated under special government regulation by the British telecoms regulator Ofcom (formerly Oftel).
 BT has been found to have significant market power in some markets following market reviews by Ofcom.
 In these markets, BT is required to comply with additional obligations such as meeting reasonable requests to supply services and not to discriminate.

 BT runs the telephone exchanges, trunk network and local loop connections for the vast majority of British fixed-line telephones.
-Currently BT is responsible for approximately 28 million telephone lines in GB.
-Apart from KCOM Group, which serves Kingston upon Hull, BT is the only UK telecoms operator to have a Universal service Obligation, (USO) which means it must provide a fixed telephone line to any address in the UK.
-It is also obliged to provide public call boxes.
+Apart from KCOM Group, which serves Kingston upon Hull, BT is the only UK telecoms operator to have a universal service obligation which means it must provide a fixed telephone line to any address in the UK, at a uniform price throughout the country.
+This requirement was introduced by the Electronic Communications (Universal Service) Order 2003, which also covers provision of directories, a directory enquiry service, and public call boxes.
+Legislation in 2018 added a minimum standard of fixed broadband service, subject to a cap on the cost of provision, which Ofcom implemented as a set of conditions applying to BT and KCOM in 2020.
+Reduced usage of public phone boxes led Ofcom to vary the conditions relating to them in 2022.

 As well as continuing to provide service in those traditional areas in which BT has an obligation to provide services or is closely regulated, BT has expanded into more profitable products and services where there is less regulation.
-These are principally, broadband internet service and bespoke solutions in telecommunications and information technology.
+These are, principally, broadband internet service and bespoke solutions in telecommunications and information technology.

 Branding

-In 2019, a new simplified BT logo and brand was launched to replace the previous mutli-coloured globe logo.
+In 2019, a simplified BT logo and brand was launched to replace the previous multi-coloured globe logo.
 In April 2022, BT announced its intentions to focus on the EE brand for consumer products.